backdrop-ops/contrib/README.md

 - Reviewing Pull Requests for eligibility.
 - Merging eligible Pull Requests.
 - Communicating with existing maintainers.
-- Createing a new releases if a severe bug has been fixed.
+- Creating a new releases if a severe bug has been fixed.

-Fixes eligible inlude:
+Fixes eligible include:
 - Minor Bugs (Fatal errors, PHP notices, validation errors, etc).
 - Minor User Interface changes (typos, spelling, grammar, terminology, etc).
 - Cross-ports of fixes from the original Drupal project (if applicable).